Elektrobit/cmocka_extensions/test/tools/mock_generator/index.rst

 ::

-  cd <cmocka-extensions>
+  cd <elos>
-  ./tools/mock/mock_generator.py ./src/components/eventbuffer /tmp/mock
+  ./<Path to cmocka_extensions>/tools/mock/mock_generator.py ./src/components/eventbuffer /tmp/mock

 The first parameter is the component, the second parameter is the folder in which the mock files are created.
 The folder is created in case